 Each output process may be previewed prior to actual file generation.
 Files may be generated individually or as a batch.

 Macaos RapidCam is currently in an early testing phase.
-Interested users may download an evaluation version for unrestricted use until the final release of version 1.0 (planned for late 2015).
+Interested users may download an evaluation version for unrestricted use until the final release of version 1.0.
 Users who actively participate with feedback during the testing phase will receive a 50% discount on the license fee for the first year after release of version 1.0.

 Especially during the testing phase, we welcome input and suggestions for additional functionality in Macaos RapidCam.
 Although, we have tried to anticipate the needs of the most widely used processes in PCB manufacturing, we will do our best to adapt the system to the needs of your factory.